 Sugar cookies are a classic for any holiday, including Easter!
-These Easter Bunny Sugar Cookies cute, delicious and decorating them would be a fun activity for kids.
+These Easter Bunny Sugar Cookies are cute and delicious, and decorating them would be a fun activity for kids.

-Missing this beloved Easter candy?
+Missing Cadbury Creme Eggs?
 These Vegan Creme Eggs are super sweet and a dupe for the real thing.
 They’re the perfect size to fit in Easter eggs.

 It’s springtime!
 The sun is shining and the birds are chirping.
 These gluten-free Bird Nest Cookies are made with crunchy chow mein noodles and filled with vegan chocolate candy eggs.

 Chocolate Easter eggs are popular, but have you heard of jelly Easter eggs?
-These Vegan Kantan Easter Eggs are made with the gelatin alternative kantan, and full of fruity flavor.
+These Vegan Kantan Easter Eggs are made with the gelatin alternative kantan jelly, and full of fruity flavor.

 You can never have too many vegan Easter eggs!
 The filling in this version tastes like chocolate chip cookie dough, and they’re coated in dark chocolate.
 As a bonus, they’re gluten free!